Congressman wears baby in carrier during House speaker votes: ‘Guys need to do our part’

-Congressman Jimmy Gomez (D-CA) knew things could go awry during the House Speaker vote on Tuesday, Jan.
-3. Having already served three terms, he says the "chaos" of Washington, D.C., politics are nothing new.
+Congressman Jimmy Gomez, D-Calif., knew things could go awry during the House Speaker vote on Tuesday, Jan.
+3. Having already served three terms, he says the "chaos" of Washington, D.C., politics is nothing new.

 "I have my wife, mom, siblings, their spouses, my baby, my niece and my two nephews (with me)," Gomez tells TODAY.com.
 "I think their heads are spinning."